 The current life President of Bohemians played for Shamrock Rovers, Dundalk and Bohs.
 He terrorised Jimmy Armfield down the right wing on the famous night the League of Ireland defeated the Football League in 1963.

 He was the first person in the UK or Ireland to plaster sponsors on jerseys in the early 1970s, when the name of his company 'Jodi' was emblazoned across the Bohemians jerseys.

 Intriguingly, he later involved himself with Northern side Crusaders, where his money helped them to two League titles in the middle of the 1990s.

-Maguire replaces Matt O'Mahony of Mullinavat who had held his pace on the list since the 1930s.
+Maguire replaced Matt O'Mahony of Mullinavat who had held his place on the list since the 1930s.

 Stephen Hunt was born in Laois but is essentially a product of Waterford.
-Tony Byrne, by contrast, was born in Rathdowney, leaving for England as an eighteen year old.
+Tony Byrne, by contrast, was born in Rathdowney, leaving for England as an 18-year old.